abhiTronix/vidgear/docs/installation/source_install.md

 ## Prerequisites

-When installing VidGear from source, following are some API specific prerequisites you may need to install manually:
+When installing VidGear from source, following are Critical and some API specific prerequisites you may need to install manually:

+!!! danger ":material-bomb: Breaking Changes in `v0.3.4`"

+    From version `v0.3.4` onwards, VidGear **NO LONGER** installs OpenCV python binaries automatically as a dependency during installation from source.
+So you must install it manually before using any VidGear API.

 !!! question "What about rest of the prerequisites?"